pamelasanchezvi/kubernetes/docs/user-guide/secrets.md

 to the apiserver, and from apiserver to the kubelets, is protected by SSL/TLS.
 Secrets are protected when transmitted over these channels.

+Secret data on nodes is stored in tmpfs volumes and thus does not come to rest on the node.

 There may be secrets for several pods on the same node.
 However, only the secrets that a pod requests are potentially visible within its containers.
 Therefore, one Pod does not have access to the secrets of another pod.